windingwind/zotero-pdf-translate/README.md

 **Q** I want a translate shortcut.
 **A**
 Press shortcut `Ctrl+T` after you selected some text.
-If you are in the collection view, titles' translation will show/hide.
+If you are in the collection view, the titles' translation will show/hide.

 **Q** Not the language I want.
 **A** The default target language is the same as your Zotero language.
 Go to `Edit->Preferences->PDF Translate->General` and change the language settings.